 High-risk goods or services.
 We’ve found that some businesses sell products or services that are more prone to receiving payment disputes.
 We may put a payment limit on these kinds of businesses until we’ve established that they can maintain a low rate of payment disputes.

 A payment limit is applied by calendar period.
-Limits might be applied in a monthly, quarterly or annual timeframe.
+Limits might be applied in a monthly, quarterly or annual time frame.
 Limits applied mid-period will apply to the entirety of that period.
-For example, if a monthly limit is applied on June 15th, then the amount processed between June 1st and June 15th will count toward the processing limit for the remainder of that month.
+For example, if a monthly limit is applied on June 15, then the amount processed between June 1 and June 15 will count toward the processing limit for the remainder of that month.

 We’ll let you know whenever we make a change to your limits or remove them altogether.
 We periodically review your limits based on your processing history and on documentation that we request from you.
 To proactively request an increase to or removal of your limits, you can respond directly to the original payment limits notice we sent to your Square account.